top of page

 I walk on.

-The back window of the kid's truck reads LOCALS ONLY in large,
+The back window of the kid's truck reads LOCALS ONLY

 This is the first time I’ve seen my sister acknowledge anyone on our